FelipeMarcelino/FelipeMarcelino.github.io/7t2m-how-to-take-smart-notes.md

 - The notes you are taking will give you a [[3j89-feedback-loop]] about how good they are and how good you are exploring a specific topic.
 If you are writing something that you did not understand correctly the notes will show that you not concise about a specific topic.
+- When writing notes don't be a critic, do this after the notes is already done or during the proofread.

 ### References

 How to take smart notes (Ahrens, 2017, p38-44)

 - Ahrens, 2017, p49-51
+- Ahrens, 2017, p67-69